girder/girder_worker/docs/types-and-formats.rst

 formats for CSV, database table, R data frame, or JSON.
 The format may be text, serialized binary, or even in-memory data layouts.
 Just like types, a format is specified by a string unique to your Girder Worker environment, such as ``"csv"`` for the CSV format.
-Formats under the same type should be convertable between each other.
+Formats under the same type should be convertible between each other.

 Notice that the above uses the phrases such as "may be defined" and "may have formats".